AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

  </tr>
   <tr>
    <td>New Number Value</td>
-   <td>In a Journal Entry report, this displays the updated value of a field that replaces the Old Number Value.
+   <td>In a [!UICONTROL Journal Entry] report, this displays the updated value of a field that replaces the Old Number Value.
    For more information, see "Old Number Value" in this article.</td>
   </tr>
   <tr>